ellysh/video-game-bots/InGameBots/README.md

 # In-game Bots

 In-game type of bots will be considered in this chapter.
-The chapter starts by overview of the tools that are often used for investiagtion of the process memory.
+The chapter starts by overview of the tools that are often used for investigation of the process memory.
 Then there is a brief description of memory's anatomy of a typical Windows process.
 Further, approaches and WinAPI functions for searching and modification specific application variables are considered.
-There is an example of bot for Diable 2 game in this chapter.
+There is an example of bot for Diablo 2 game in this chapter.
 Finally, techniques of the anti-cheat protection systems for preventing in-game bots are described.

 This is list of sections in the chapter: